 When contrast material enters the joint, a sensation of fullness, discomfort, tingling, or pressure may occur.
-After the doctor administers the contrast media, some patients also notice a slight salty or metallic taste for a few moments.
+After the doctor administers the contrast media, some patients also notice a slightly salty or metallic taste for a few moments.

 It is necessary to hold very still during parts of the arthrography exam.
 This is usually just a few seconds to a few minutes at a time.
 The exam may take 10-30 minutes.